The State of the Universe: Directions

 \subsection{Why Quantum Mechanics?}

-The founders of quantum mechanics thought that the inherent indeterminacy of quantum theory ``reflected the unavoidable interference in measurement dictated by the magnitude of the quantum of the action'' (Bohr).
-But why then do we live in a quantum mechanical universe which, by definition, is never measured from the outside?
+The founders of quantum mechanics thought that the inherent indeterminancy of quantum theory ``reflected the unavoidable interference in measurement dictated by the magnitude of the quantum of the action'' \cite{Boh58}.
+But why then do we live in a quantum mechanical universe which by definition is never measured from the outside?

 The most striking general feature of quantum mechanics is its exact linearity --- the principle of superposition.
 But why should there be a principle of superposition in quantum cosmology which has only a single quantum state?